By LISA MASCARO, MARK SHERMAN and LAURIE KELLMAN Associated Press

 Democrats had no such reticence.

-“Let’s not make any mistake about it,” said California Sen. Kamala Harris, the Democratic vice presidential nominee, appearing remotely due to COVID concerns.
+“Let’s not make any mistake about it,” said California Sen. Kamala Harris, the Democratic vice presidential nominee, appearing remotely due to COVID concerns as the hearing pushed into the evening.

 Allowing Trump to fill the seat with Barrett “poses a threat to safe and legal abortion in our country,” Harris said.

 The Senate, led by Trump’s Republican allies, is pushing Barrett’s nomination to a quick vote before Nov.
-3, and ahead of the latest challenge to the Affordable Care Act, which the Supreme Court is to hear a week after the election.
-Democrats warn that she would be a vote to undo the “Obamacare” law.
+3, and ahead of the latest challenge to the “Obamacare” Affordable Care Act, which the Supreme Court is to hear a week after the election.
+Democrats warn that she would be a vote to undo the law and strip health coverage from millions of Americans.

-The judge, accompanied by her family, described herself as taking a conservative, originalist approach to the Constitution.
-A former law professor, she told the senators that while she admires Scalia, she would bring her own approach.
+The Indiana judge, accompanied by her family, described herself as taking a conservative, originalist approach to the Constitution.
+A former law professor, she told the senators that while she admires Scalia, her conservative mentor for whom she once clerked, she would bring her own approach.

 “You would not be getting Justice Scalia, you would be getting Justice Barrett,” she declared.